HubGitPL/object-detection-project/README.md

 - Movement is vector-based with a max step; closer targets shrink the max step for smooth deceleration.
 - Tiny offsets (<4 px) are ignored to avoid jitter; large jumps (>40 px shift) retarget to the new head position, otherwise keep interpolating toward the previous point.

+**Mouse movement calculation using trigonometry**:

+The smooth mouse movement is calculated using trigonometric functions to ensure consistent and natural cursor motion:

+1. **Offset calculation**: First, we compute the X and Y offset between the target position (enemy head) and screen center
+2. **Distance calculation**: Euclidean distance is calculated using the Pythagorean theorem: `distance = sqrt(offset_x² + offset_y²)`
+3. **Dynamic speed adjustment**: Maximum movement per frame is dynamically reduced based on distance to target, creating smooth deceleration as the cursor approaches the target
+4. **Direction angle**: We calculate the movement angle using `atan2(offset_y, offset_x)`, which gives us the precise direction to the target
+5. **Vector decomposition**: The final movement is decomposed into X and Y components using:
+   - `move_x = cos(angle) × movement_distance`
+   - `move_y = sin(angle) × movement_distance`

+**Why trigonometry?**

+Using trigonometric functions ensures that:
+- Mouse moves at **constant speed** regardless of direction (diagonal movement isn't faster than horizontal/vertical)
+- Movement is **perfectly smooth** and natural-looking in all directions
+- The direction vector is **properly normalized**, preventing the common issue where diagonal movement would be √2 times faster
+- The algorithm can handle **any angle** with equal precision, making targeting predictable and accurate

 **Requirements**:

 - Model weights file named `best.pt` in project root